fishmarch/SLAM_Map_Compression/README.md

 ### Gurobi
 The mix-integer programming is solved using [GUROBI](https://www.gurobi.com).

+### OR-Tools
+Here is also a repo using OR-Tools to solve the same problem, [SLAM-Map-Compression-OR-Tools](https://github.com/Bungehurst/SLAM-Map-Compression-OR-Tools).

 ## Running

 The method now is testing with RGBD and stereo mode of ORB-SLAM2, and tested in [ICL-NUIM](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html),